bhngupta/Smart-Cursor/README.md

 # Smart-Cursor

-Python Script to use the mouse with your hand.
+Python Script to use the mouse with your hand✨

 ## Installation